tiran/defusedxml/README.txt

 XML, XML parsers and processing libraries have more features and possible issue that could lead to DoS vulnerabilities or security exploits in applications.
-I have compiled an incomplete list of possible issues that need further research and more attention.
+I have compiled an incomplete list of theoretical issues that need further research and more attention.
 The list is deliberately pessimistic and a bit paranoid, too.
 It contains things that might go wrong under daffy circumstances.